cyntler/react-doc-viewer/README.md

 > This is a fork of https://github.com/Alcumus/react-doc-viewer (inactivity for a long time)

+## Important note!

+> [!WARNING]
+> This library uses the official MS Office online document viewing service.
+This means it works on an iframe basis and only supports public file URLs!
+Therefore, it may not be compatible with all projects.
+Currently, there is no way to natively render MS Office documents in the browser.

 ## Supported file types

 | Extension | MIME Type                                                                 |